grodansparadis/vscp/docs/configuring_the_vscp_daemon.md

 This is the password to use to login on the MQTT broker.
 Leave blank to use no credentials.

 ### clientid :id=config-mqtt-clientid
 Set the client id of this client.
-Note that all client id's should be unique to a broker.
+Note that **all client id's should be unique to a broker**.
 If not the client with the duplicate client id will be disconnected.
 If you leave this blank a random client id will be generated.
 The standard max length for client id's is 23 characters but most brokers accept longer client id's.

 ### publish-format :id=config-mqtt-general-publish-format
-This is the format the VSCP daemon will use to publish it's information if niot set specially for the publish topic.
+This is the format the VSCP daemon will use to publish it's information if not set specially for the publish topic.
 There are four formats available

 | Format | Description |
 | ------ | ----------- |